 The debt collection process is far from perfect.

-When a debt moves from a lender to Action Financial Services, there is sometimes information that is lost in the process.
+When a debt moves from a lender to a debt collector, there is sometimes information that is lost in the process.

 This can mean that the debt collector has received incomplete or false information, which may mean the debt isn’t even yours.